To direct the Federal Trade Commission to prescribe rules prohibiting deceptive advertising of abortion services.

 Length: 3 pages

-This bill was introduced on May 19, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 19, 2017, in a previous session of Congress, but it did not receive a vote.

 May 19, 2017